trinodb/trino/docs/src/main/sphinx/connector/postgresql.rst

 Requirements
 ------------

-Requirements for using the connector in a catalog to connect to a PostgreSQL data source are:
+To connect to a PostgreSQL data source, you need:

-* PostgreSQL 9.6 or higher
+* PostgreSQL 9.6  or higher.
-* Network access, by default on port 5432, from the Trino coordinator and workers to PostgreSQL.
+* Network access from the Trino coordinator and workers to PostgreSQL.
+  Port 5432 is the default port and is used in the code examples.

 Configuration
 -------------